11-12th April 2019

 As it happens this wouldn’t have been a bad idea, but by the time I got to the pretty whitewash mountain town, I was too exhausted to go through it, that Roman Road has really sapped my energy.
 What a pretty pueblo it was, so tidy, and with great effort put into the design of the town entrance.
 I'd only ridden 10 kilometers but I was done for the day!

 Villaluenga doesn’t re-awaken until 18:00 it turns out.
 There was no campsite, no hostel and only one hotel.
 I negotiated as lower price as I could at 36 euros and decided to spend the night there.
 La Posada, the hotel, was a traditional Spanish village style building, the staff friendly and also bike friendly.
 They have a rear entrance with double doors that you can use to take your bike up to your room.
-The hotel is literally shadowed by towering, jagged cliff like mountains.
-And mountains are all around.
+The hotel is literally shadowed by towering, jagged cliff like mountains all around.

 It was so very nice to be able to take a shower and curl up in clean sheets!
 Before going to bed I sampled the restaurant’s menu del dia for 10 euros.
 It was a very welcome three course meal, my first proper food since Jimena.
 I spent some time working on Episode 5 of my Altravesur YouTube, alas I couldn’t complete it, I was too tired.